 The use of the terms "frequency domain" and "time domain" arose in communication engineering in the 1950s and early 1960s, with "frequency domain" appearing in 1953.
 See time domain: the origin of the term for details.

 Results

-Figure 1 shows SD-VGT and TD analysis results with a data table.
+Figure 1 shows TD-correlation analysis, and SD-VGT analysis results of GHI-MC with a data table.

-Figure 1: SD-VGT and TD analysis results with data table
+Figure 1: TD-correlation analysis, SD-VGT analysis results of GHI-MC with data table